The Weinstein Company: Early years

-The Weinstein Company was founded on March 10, 2005, and officially launched that October. following the departure of Harvey and Bob Weinstein from Miramax Films, which they had co-founded in 1979, and sold to The Walt Disney Company on June 30, 1993.
-They retained ownership of Dimension Films.
-Their first releases in 2005 included the dramatic thriller Derailed (starring Jennifer Aniston, Vincent Cassel and Clive Owen), the offbeat comedy-drama Transamerica (starring Felicity Huffman) the computer-animated family film Hoodwinked, the World War II–era comedy-drama Mrs Henderson Presents (starring Judi Dench and Bob Hoskins), and the caper comedy The Matador (starring Pierce Brosnan and Greg Kinnear).
+The Weinstein Company was founded on March 10, 2005, and officially launched that October, following the departure of Harvey and Bob Weinstein from Miramax Films, which they had co-founded in 1979, and sold to the Walt Disney Company on June 30, 1993.
+The Weinsteins retained ownership of the Dimension Films label.
+Their first releases in 2005 included the dramatic thriller Derailed (starring Jennifer Aniston, Vincent Cassel and Clive Owen), the offbeat comedy-drama Transamerica (starring Felicity Huffman) the animated family film Hoodwinked, the World War II–era comedy-drama Mrs Henderson Presents (starring Judi Dench and Bob Hoskins), and the caper comedy The Matador (starring Pierce Brosnan and Greg Kinnear).

 In February 2006, TWC announced a distribution pact with Metro-Goldwyn-Mayer (MGM).
 MGM distributed the product domestically in theatres, while TWC retained long-term ownership of their product.
 On July 13, 2006, the Weinsteins and Robert L. Johnson announced the creation of a joint venture studio titled Our Stories Films, which distributed African-American-oriented films.
-In late August 2006, it was announced that TWC and co-investors Hubbard Media Group purchased Ovation TV, an arts-focused cable channel.
-On November 17, 2006, TWC announced a three-year deal with Blockbuster Video to give the video renting company exclusive rights for rentals starting on January 1, 2007.
+On November 17, 2006, TWC announced a three-year deal with Blockbuster Video to give Blockbuster exclusive rights for rentals starting on January 1, 2007.
 However, under the First Sale Doctrine of United States copyright law, other rental companies are able to rent copies of the company's movies purchased at retail.

-The company is the co-producer, along with Miramax, of the Lifetime reality series Project Runway, which for its first five seasons aired on Bravo.
+TWC is the co-producer, along with Miramax, of the Lifetime reality series Project Runway, which for its first five seasons aired on Bravo.
 The series won a Peabody Award in 2007.

-On May 23, 2007, the Weinstein Company announced the launch of three new direct-to-video labels: The Miriam Collection, Kaleidoscope TWC, and Dimension Extreme.
+On May 23, 2007, TWC announced the launch of three new direct-to-video labels: the Miriam Collection, Kaleidoscope TWC, and Dimension Extreme.

-On February 8, 2008, TWC launched a distributor called Third Rail Releasing that released films aimed mainly at the home video market.
+On February 8, 2008, TWC launched a distributor, Third Rail Releasing, that released films aimed mainly at the home video market.
 On September 25, 2008, TWC ended its three-year distribution pact with MGM three months before the December 31 end date.
 This happened in part because TWC had struck a television output deal with Showtime, though not through MGM's output deal with them.
 During the span of their pact, TWC paid for marketing and prints, while MGM received a distribution fee for booking theatres.